-I have previously written a bit about the use of No. 90 Squadron R.A.F.’s B-17C Fortress I heavy bombers by the R.A.F. in the run-up to CRUSADER. at this link.
-Below is a bit more history on this, including the initial exchanges that led to the dispatch of the planes, at the request (and insistence) of the Air Officer Commander in Chief (A.O.C. in C.), Air Marshal Tedder.
+No. 90 Squadron R.A.F.’s B-17C Fortress experiment in the desert is an odd story, and below is a bit more history on this, including the initial exchanges that led to the dispatch of the planes, at the request (and insistence) of the Air Officer Commander in Chief (A.O.C. in C.), Air Marshal Tedder.
 There is some interesting insight in the perception of the early versions of the B-17 and their estimated combat value in these.

 Coastal Command in the Middle East

 The planes dispatched to the Middle East on the basis of this were operated by a detachment of No. 220 Squadron of R.A.F.
 Coastal Command.
 The picture below shows one of them – the caption is copied from the Imperial War Museum page hosting this photo, and contains errors.

 Boeing Fortress Mark I, AN532 ‘WP-J’, of No. 90 Squadron RAF/220 Squadron RAF Detachment on the ground at Shallufa, Egypt.
 Following the Fortress’s unsuccessful period of operations with 90 Squadron in the United Kingdom, four aircraft were detached to the Middle East in November 1941, for night bombing attacks on Benghazi and enemy shipping in the Mediterranean.
 On 1 December 1941, the Detachment was renamed No. 220 Squadron Detachment and AN532 was returned to the US Army Air Force shortly afterwards.
 From the IWM Collection (205208879).

 Documents on the First Operations of B-17 in the Middle East

 First the exchange between the Air Ministry Chief of Staff (C.A.S.) in London, and Tedder:

 X.251 29/9 (Personal to A.O.C. in C. from C.A.S.)